Amazon Sold Eclipse Glasses That Cause 'Permanent Blindness,' Alleges Lawsuit

 Re: (Score:2)

 Suing Amazon because of their Deep Pockets!
-(Score:2)
+(Score:4, Informative)

 It will be interesting to see how this turns out!
 Amazon has a boat load of cash to pay out, but they also could use that boat load of cash to hire armies of the best lawyers in the country.